factorial-io/factorial-frontend-stack/README.md

 test | Run all tests.
 test:unit | Run all unit tests.
 test:browser | Run all browser tests.
-test:lint-css | Lint all CSS files.
-test:lint-js | Lint all JS files.
-watch | Watch for file changes in `src` and trigger a new build.*
+test:visual | Copy and process idiomatic test files to `build`. test:lint-css | Lint all CSS files. test:lint-js | Lint all JS files. watch | Watch for file changes in `src` and trigger a new build.*